astreum/whitepaper/README.md

 ### About

-Astreuos is a account based blockchain with scripting capabilities and protocols for consensus, distributed file and distributed compute.
+Astreuos is an account based blockchain with scripting capabilities and protocols for distributed file and distributed compute.

-The blockchain keeps track of an account's details such as the balance and number of transactions.
+The blockchain keeps track of an account's details such as the balance, number of transactions and storage.

 The standard unit of value is an `Astre` while the smallest unit is a `quark`.